 Sell donated gold and silver from Ashington charity shops, online and by post.

 How does an Ashington charity shop sell donated gold and silver?Start online by sending clear photos to GoldPaid on WhatsApp for a first read.
-Request a free prepaid Royal Mail Special Delivery label, post the item insured, and receive a written, no-obligation valuation.
+Request a free prepaid Royal Mail Special Delivery label, post the item tracked and signed for, and receive a written, no-obligation valuation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-If it declines, the piece is returned free and insured.
+If it declines, the piece is returned free and tracked.
 There is no shop visit.

 Charity shops in Ashington